What is CAN Controller?

-A CAN controller manages communication over a CAN bus.
-It handles tasks such as message framing, error detection, and message arbitration to ensure reliable data exchange between ECUs.
+A CAN controller manages communication over the CAN bus.
+It handles tasks such as message framing, error detection & message arbitration to ensure reliable data exchange between ECUs.

 CAN Controller